fajril/pyscnomics/README.md

 print(tables)
 ```

+## Resources
+- Explore our [docs](https://docs.readthedocs.io/en/stable/) to learn how PySCnomics works.
+- Deep dive into our [books](https://isbn.perpusnas.go.id/) about PSC

 ## License
 This project is licensed under the terms of the Apache Software license.
 See the [License](https://github.com/fajril/pyscnomics/blob/main/LICENSE) file for details.